 1. Conduct market research.

 First, narrow down your choices by choosing an industry.
 What sort of products do you want to sell?
-Are you interested in fashion, technology, health, food, or fitness?
+Are you interested in fashion, technology, telemedicine software, food, or fitness?
 There are products you can sell in any industry.

 Once you decide on an industry, hone in on the problem that you’re solving.

 Once you have your problem and solution (your product), start to conduct market research.

 Check out my article on the best market research tools for some great options to get started.

 There are many ways to research the market – Google, Quora, forums, and social media channels are a good free way to start.
 If you do a little digging and think your product is still a good fit for your audience, dive deeper.

 Send an online survey to potential customers to learn what solutions they’re searching for and understand their buyer personas on a deeper level.
 Next, try interviewing some respondents to get more in-depth answers or conduct a small focus group in your community.